nasa/cape/doc/pycart/examples/bJet/bJet.rst

     Example report page for case ``poweroff/m0.84a0.0b0.0``

-This is the second page of the report generated from the command
+This is the second page of the report generated from the command below.
+Unfortunately, this command relies on having a relatively up-to-date and complete PDFLaTeX compiler; without these dependencies, the following command will fail (although it will still generate the individual figures as separate files).

     .. code-block:: none